 The Lyon County Sheriff’s Office currently utilizes a canine team in their effort to apprehend those in possession of illegal narcotics.
 Versa, a single purpose German Shepherd, was purchased with grant funds and has been with the department since 2022.
-Versa is handled by Deputy Kyle Munneke and is trained in narcotics detection, tracking, and article recovery.
+Versa is trained in narcotics detection, tracking, and article recovery.
 Versa was trained at North Iowa K-9 in Humboldt, IA and is certified annually by Master Trainer Paul Samuelson.
 Versa also is certified annually at the United State Police Canine Association.

 The Lyon County Emergency Management Coordinator’s office is located within the Lyon County Law Enforcement Center.
 The coordinator is Arden Kopischke and he can be reached at 712-400-9700.
 The goal of this position is to help direct, provide the necessary resources, and help prepare the County EMS and Fire Agencies.
 In case of an emergency, public information will be posted on the Lyon County Iowa Emergency Management web page.